eitansuez/omni-guide/docs/mesh.md

 Traffic splitting, and the conditional routing of HTTP requests, perhaps based on specific headers in the request, are by definition a layer 7 concern, and so require that services be proxied by a layer 7 gateway.

-In Istio Ambient mode, we called these internal gateways "waypoints"; the term "micro gateway" is often used in this context.
+In Istio ambient mode, we called these internal gateways "waypoints"; the term "micro gateway" is often used to refer to them.

 As we already saw in the egress example, the Istio CLI provides a convenience command to provision a waypoint and optionally associate it to specific workloads.